How Index impacts DML Operations in SQL Server

 In order to insert a record, it requires 2008 Bytes.
 But currently, on the current data page, only 160 Bytes are available.
 So, what it will do is, it will create another data page with a size of 8KB.
 That means page split happens.
 To understand this better please have a look at the following image.

 Page split is nothing but when the current data page is filled with space or space is not enough for the record to insert it will create a new data page and insert that record into the new data page.
 This is called a Page Split.
 So, when your table having too many indexes, then you have too many page splits which affect the performance of your application.

 Another Drawback of Index in SQL Server:

-Suppose you modify any data using Insert, Update or Delete statement, then the updated information needs to be updated in the leaf node of all the indexes (i.e. in the index table) where the data has been changed.
+Suppose you modify any data using the Update or you delete some data using the Delete statement, then the updated information needs to be updated in the leaf node of all the indexes (i.e. in the index table) where the data has been changed.
 Indexes can help us to search and locate the data faster.
 However, too many indexes in a table can actually hurt the performance of DML operations.
 So, you need to use the indexes properly to balance the performance.

 In the next article, I am going to discuss the Unique and Non-Unique Index in SQL Server with examples.
 Here, in this article, I try to explain how Index Impacts the DML (Insert, Update, and Delete) operations in SQL Server step by step with one example.
 I hope you enjoy this How Index impacts DML Operations article.